-Though the bags with a single thigh strap on our list perform pretty well – if you’re after a bag that will stay up while you’re walking around, get one that also has a waist strap.
+Though the bags with a single thigh strap on our list perform pretty well – if you’re after a bag that will stay up while you’re walking around, get one with a waist strap.

 The sizes on our list range from the Huntvp (biggest) down to the Q Bag (smallest).

-This is going to be important for most UK riders, so choosing an option with a water resistant outer and a fully waterproof inner makes most sense.
+This will be important for most UK riders, so choosing an option with a water-resistant outer and a fully waterproof inner makes the most sense.

-Some people wear a leg bag under their waterproof trousers, in which case slimmer options like the Givi or Q Bag might work best.
+Some people wear a leg bag under their waterproof trousers, so slimmer options like the Givi or Q Bag might work best.